 One single 9″ Pie Crust: Use whichever recipe is your favorite, or click here for instructions from Martha (please note that this recipe is for a double pie crust, not a single pie crust, so split it in half).

 - 1/4 c. heavy cream

 - 1/4 c. sherry (optional)

 Preheat the oven to 400 degrees.
-In the bowl of a stand mixer, cream together the butter, sugar, lemon zest.
-Gradually beat in the eggs, lemon juice, applesauce, sherry, and heavy cream and ginger.
+In the bowl of a stand mixer, cream together the butter, sugar, and lemon zest.
+Gradually beat in the eggs, lemon juice, applesauce, sherry, heavy cream, and ginger.

 Lay out the pie crust in a 9″ pie dish.
 Pour in the custard filling.
 Put the pie in the oven for 15 minutes at 400 degrees.
 Reduce heat to 350 and cook for 45 more minutes or until a knife inserted in the center comes out clean.

 This pie will set much better if you let it cool and don’t serve it piping hot out of the oven.

 *I use a chunky Gravenstein applesauce from our pantry for this, but if you want to have a perfectly smooth custard you can puree the applesauce first or even run it through a chinois to take out any clumps.
 I like leaving it chunky and calling it rustic.